 By connecting these channels to a Shopify account, you’re able to keep track of all products, orders, and customers through the Shopify Admin.
 The private app we’ve created will become a sales channel when it connects to the store.

 Sales Channel panel allows you to manage which channels have access to displaying a product.
 If not already visible, click

 Manage and the checkbox beside your new app to enable it.

 It's important to note that a product will only be accessible to your private app (and therefore queryable through the Shopify SDK for Unity) if it’s marked as

 Manage Sales Channel Visibility modal we discussed above.

 You might also like: How to Generate a Shopify API Token.

-Initializing the Unity Buy SDK in your project
+Initializing the Shopify SDK for Unity in your project

 Now that we have everything setup on Shopify, let’s jump into Unity.

 Create a new project and call it, "Unity SDK Demo".